nus-cs2103-AY2324S1/ip/docs/README.md

 The "Find Tasks" feature helps you search for specific tasks in your Duke task list.
 You can use keywords to filter and locate tasks that match your search criteria.

+### Detect duplicates

+The "Detect duplicates" features help to find and remove duplicate tasks that may have accidentally been created.
 ## Usage

 ### todo - Add a to-do task